gBuilder: A Scalable Knowledge Graph Construction System for Unstructured Corpus: Experiment

-(2) \textit{Pipeline Models}: The pipeline models mainly consist of two stages, NER and RE, and each stage can integrate multiple models.
+(3) \textit{Pipeline Models}: The pipeline models mainly consist of two stages, NER and RE, and each stage can integrate multiple models.
 We use the NER($\cdot$) and RE($\cdot$) notation to identify the task of the corresponding model.
 Simple operators such as filters, mappers, and integrators in the flowline are omitted.
-The conducted pipeline models are as follows: \begin{itemize}[leftmargin=*,align=left,topsep=2pt,parsep=0pt,partopsep=2pt] \item \emph{(M1)}: NER(BERT$_{base}$) + RE(BERT$_{base}$) \item \emph{(M2)}: NER(BERT$_{large}$) + RE(BERT$_{large}$) \item \emph{(M3)}: NER(RoBERTa) + RE(RoBERTa) \item \emph{(M4)}: NER(BERT$_{large}$) + RE(MTB) \item \emph{(M5)}: NER(LSTM-CRF) + RE(BiGRU-Att) \item \emph{(M6)}: NER(FLAT) + RE(BERT$_{wwm\_ext}$) \item \emph{(M7)}: NER(FastNER$_{large}$) + NER(FLAT) + RE(BERT$_{wwm\_ext}$) \item \emph{(M8)}: NER(LSTM-CRF) + NER(BERT$_{base}$) + RE(BERT$_{base}$) \end{itemize} Among them, BERT series models can be used to evaluate the application of PLMs in gBuilder (RoBERTa is the largest PLM among BERT series); FastNER, FLAT and BERT$_{wwm\_ext}$ in \emph{(M6, M7)} are the Chinese language-specially models; MTB in \emph{(M4)} is a high-performance RE model which has a unique design and different input with other RE models; LSTM-CRF and BiGRU-Att in \emph{(M5)} are small models with simple structure and low-resource consumption compared with other models.
-The detail of models are listed in Table \ref{tab:builtin-models} of Section \ref{sec:flowline}.
-By comparing the compositions of these models, the KGC performance of gBuilder can be comprehensively evaluated.\looseness=-1
+The conducted pipeline models are as follows: \begin{itemize}[leftmargin=*,align=left,topsep=2pt,parsep=0pt,partopsep=2pt] \item \emph{(M1)}: NER(BERT$_{base}$) + RE(BERT$_{base}$) \item \emph{(M2)}: NER(BERT$_{large}$) + RE(BERT$_{large}$) \item \emph{(M3)}: NER(RoBERTa) + RE(RoBERTa) \item \emph{(M4)}: NER(BERT$_{large}$) + RE(MTB) \item \emph{(M5)}: NER(LSTM-CRF) + RE(BiGRU-Att) \item \emph{(M6)}: NER(FLAT) + RE(BERT$_{wwm\_ext}$) \item \emph{(M7)}: NER(FastNER$_{large}$ + FLAT) + RE(BERT$_{wwm\_ext}$) \item \emph{(M8)}: NER(LSTM-CRF + BERT$_{base}$) + RE(BERT$_{base}$) \end{itemize} The combination of these baselines can be used to validate gBuilder's support for PLMs \emph{(M6, M7)}, multilingual \emph{(M6, M7)}, different model architectures \emph{(M4, M5)} and parameter-scale \emph{(M5)}, respectively.
+The detail of models is listed in Appendix \ref{app:built-in-model} of supplementary file.
+All the baseline models, LLMs and pipelines described above can be expressed and organized in gBuilder Flowline and compared fairly.
+By comparing the compositions of these models, the KGC performance of gBuilder can be comprehensively evaluated.

-\Paragraph{Hyper-parameters.} The hyper-parameters of the deep learning model mainly include training epochs, learning rate, batch size, etc. We conducted a grid search parameter tuning experiment on the nni platform \cite{nni2022} for each hyper-parameter of the above models.
-Parameter searches were performed based on simple parameter combinations or parameters reported in the original paper.
-The training experiments were run for about two months on the cluster with multiple A40, V100, and P100 Nvidia Tesla cards.
-The possible outstanding parameter combinations will be recorded, and then perform three additional experiments based on different random seeds, and the average values will be reported as the final results.